vsch/MissingInActions/README.md

     the IDE provided.
 I don't know if you do these case changes and prefix editing often but I found myself doing them ad nauseam.
 Copy once, use it everywhere is here.

-    Every time I use it feels that way.
+    Every time I use it feels like magic.
 I know it isn't, I had to write debug the code, but it still feels that way.

 6. Duplicate Line or Selection for Carets on Clipboard action is a multiple caret user's dream.
    It makes modifying a line or lines for repeated variations an effortless joy.
 A live example from Mia's own source code.
 I needed variations for several functions based on naming
-   convention: came case, pascal case, snake case and screaming snake case.
+   convention: camel case, pascal case, snake case and screaming snake case.
 I already have the case names throughout the code.
 I just need to create a new function with these variations.
    Easy, take existing lines with the case names and use multi-select, copy, select case name in destination line, dupe for clipboard, paste.